john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 #  Fedora install

-If the user does not have access to a system running Fedora, they should use a VM.
+If the user does not have access to a system running Fedora 37, they should use a VM.
 The solution was tested on a system running Fedora on bare metal, but this is not required.
 If you do not have Fedora installed on bare metal, consider a Virtual Machine (VM).
 If you do not have a preference and especially if you are new to VMs, I suggest <a href="https://www.virtualbox.org/">VirtualBox.</a>  Installs are available for MacOS, Linux, and Windows.
-There are an abundance of tutorials available to get you started.
+There are an abundance of tutorials available on YouTube and the web to get you started.

-If you need an .iso image of Fedora Workstation, it is available <a href="https://fedoraproject.org/workstation/">here.</a>  There are an abundance of tutorials available to get you started.
+If you need an .iso image of Fedora Workstation, it is available <a href="https://fedoraproject.org/workstation/">here.</a>  There are an abundance of tutorials available on YouTube and the web to get you started.

 #  Anaconda install